joeshwoa/a_star_algorithm/README.md

 7. License

 ## Overview
-The Flask A Algorithm* project provides a web-based visualization of the A* algorithm, allowing users to set start and end points and visualize the step-by-step process of finding the shortest path on a grid.
+The A Algorithm* project provides a web-based visualization of the A* algorithm, allowing users to set start and end points and visualize the step-by-step process of finding the shortest path on a grid.
 The application is implemented using Python and Flask for the backend, and JavaScript and HTML for the frontend.

 ## Features
 Interactive Grid: Users can select start and end points on a grid and place obstacles.